 District 6 (SW Michigan) Safe Republican.

 Republican Tim Walberg defeated liberal democrat Mark Schauer in a hard-fought race in 2010.
 This followed Schauer’s defeat of Walberg in 2008, Walberg’s defeat of RINO Joe Schwarz in 2006, and Schwarz’s winning a divided Republican primary to replace Nick Smith in 2004.
-Walberg defeated democrat attorney Kurt Haskell in 2012 53-43.
-Some dude Douglass Radcliffe North is also running in the Republican primary.
-Walberg is being challenged by former state rep. (2004-2010) Pam Byrnes of Washtenaw County.
-She represented about 68000 people in the 7th district (9% of the district), which portion voted 45% for McCain.
-Walberg will likely settle in to win with 55% or so.
+Walberg defeated democrat attorney Kurt Haskell in 2012 and former state rep. Pam Byrnes of Washtenaw County in 2014.
+He is being challenged by democrat state rep (2012-present) Gretchen Driskell, who won 53% and 56% in her Washtenaw district.

-District 8 (Ingham, Livingston, N Oakland) Lean Republican.
+District 8 (Ingham, Livingston, N Oakland) Safe Republican.

 District 9 (S Macomb, Royal Oak, Bloomfield) Safe democrat.

 Democrat Sander Levin has represented this district since 1982.
-His younger brother Carl is retiring from the Senate, but Sander hasn’t shown any inclination to follow.
 Levin is more liberal than the district, but he is popular enough to win here as long as he wants.
-He will likely be succeeded by a less liberal Macomb county democrat.
-Republican George Brikho is running.
+He may be succeeded by a less liberal Macomb county democrat.

 District 10 (N Macomb, the Thumb) Safe Republican.